 A recent CDC survey found that early in the pandemic, 40% of adults had delayed or avoided medical treatment due to COVID-related concerns.
 Some preventive services dropped by up to 90%.
 But with staying in optimal health taking center stage, now is an especially important time to prioritize these vital health appointments.

 Fortunately, Medicare is designed to make it as affordable as possible to get the preventive care you need.
 And that can make a huge difference to your health and well-being by catching health issues early, when they’re usually easier to treat.

 Original Medicare (Parts A and B) covers an annual wellness visit as well as some preventive screenings, such as mammograms and colonoscopies.
 Your annual wellness visit is a good opportunity to sit down with your doctor and develop a plan to help you achieve your best health in the year ahead.

-Resolution No. 3: Save more money/Get out of debt.
+Resolution No. 3: Save more money/Get out of debt

-This is another one of those resolutions that’s directly tied to the holidays.
+Did you go all-in with your holiday shopping this year?
 All those gifts you bought may have left your January credit card statements extra-lengthy.
 And life can get expensive any time of year, particularly as our health care costs creep up as we get older.

-Fortunately most people can save money on health care in a variety of ways.
+Fortunately, most people can save money on health care in a variety of ways.
 If you’re enrolled in a Medicare Advantage plan, keep the following tips in mind: